cortex-lab/Rigbox/readme.md

 ## cortexlab
 The cortexlab directory is intended for functions and classes that are rig or lab specific, for instance code that allows compatibility with other stimulus presentation packages used by cortexlab (i.e. MPEP)

+## alyx-matlab/@Alyx
+This class allows interation with an instance of the Alyx database.
+More information about Alyx can be found [here](http://alyx.readthedocs.io/en/latest/).
+Information about using the alyx-matlab class can be found in [alyx-matlab/Examples.m](https://github.com/cortex-lab/alyx-matlab/blob/alyx-as-class/Examples.m).

 ## Authors
 The majority of the Rigbox code was written by [Chris Burgess](https://github.com/dendritic/) in 2013.
 It is now maintained and developed by a number of people at [CortexLab](https://www.ucl.ac.uk/cortexlab).